o1-labs/rfcs/00xx-account-deletion.md

 - updating Merkle paths on removal
 - updating the `all_accounts` function to avoid iterating over addresses that have been removed

+TBD: On-disk representation of the free list

+#### Ledger sync

+Now that the ledger is can have unfilled leaves

+Encoding of the legder leaves:
+- Some(a) when there is an account a,
+- None if it´s empty

 ### Transaction logic and snark